By Libby Reilly

 According to this article in Science Daily, from elementary school to adulthood, we remain “…recognizably the same person.
 This speaks to the importance of understanding personality because it does follow us wherever we go across time and contexts.”

-The study delves into four distinct personality traits and how they translated into adult behaviors and career choices.
-These traits being: verbally fluency, adaptability, impulsivity, and self-minimizing.
+The study delves into four distinct personality traits and how they translate into adult behaviors and career choices.
+These traits being: verbally fluency, adaptability, impulsivity and self-minimizing.

 Using childhood perspective to gain career traction

 How does focusing on our childhood interests help us decide on a career or life choice today?
 By shifting your perspective into the mind of your eight-year-old self, removing the stress, complications and walls of insecurity that come with decades of life experience, you can begin to tap into your true gifts and potential.
 Our younger self is powerful and offers more insight than we may have previously given credit for.
 We only need to step back into that mindset and see life and ourselves for what they truly are.

 The hope is that we don’t lose sight of the things that get our heart pumping, smile beaming and feet moving.
 Life is too short to do anything less than what we are passionate about.
 And retirement is too late to do all of the things we were waiting and hoping to enjoy.

 Who were you in second grade?
 Are you bold enough to get to know that person again?